Acai Bowl

 The best fruit to use

-There are so many options for a smoothie bowl but since this is acai-based we’re going to start off with using frozen acai puree.
+There are so many options for a smoothie bowl, but since this is acai-based, we will start off with frozen acai puree.
+You can find this at most grocery stores, including Whole Foods and Trader Joe’s.

+As a thickener for my smoothie, I like using frozen bananas.
+Typically, I use very ripe frozen bananas, which I keep in my freezer.
 My other fruit of choice is a frozen berry mix!
-It’s such a tasty combo of frozen strawberries, blueberries, raspberries, and blackberries.
+It’s a tasty combo of frozen strawberries, blueberries, raspberries, and blackberries.

 However, you can honestly use whatever fresh fruit you have on hand!

-My favorite high-powered high-speed blender is Vitamix.
+My favorite high-powered, high-speed blender is Vitamix.
 Another great option is Blendtec.

 The reason behind using a high-powered blender is that it will blend the smoothie until perfectly smooth.